-The Academy for Judaic, Christian, and Islamic Studies was founded to promote, through academic as well as lay discourse and education, greater understanding of the interrelations and commonality among the three monotheistic religions stemming from a common religious heritage.
-Its mission is the advancement of dialogue among Jews, Christians and Muslims; the conduct of research and publishing the results; and teaching what has been found and experienced in both academic and other public settings.
-As a key focus, the Academy initiated and has been co-sponsoring a regular course entitled ‘Judaism, Christianity and Islam: Interrelated Religious Traditions at the University of California, Los Angeles, as well as presentations on that theme at Loyola Marymount University, the VA West Los Angeles Medical Center, and houses of worship in the Greater Los Angeles area.
+The Academy for Judaic, Christian, and Islamic Studies was founded to promote greater understanding of the interrelations and commonality among the three monotheistic religions stemming from a common religious heritage.
+Its mission is to advance dialogue among Jews, Christians and Muslims, to conduct research and publish the results, and to teach what has been found and experienced in both academic and other public settings.
+As a key focus, the Academy initiated and has been co-sponsoring a regular course entitled ‘Judaism, Christianity and Islam: A Comparative Approach’ at the University of California, Los Angeles, as well as offering presentations on that theme at Loyola Marymount University, the VA West Los Angeles Medical Center, and houses of worship in the Greater Los Angeles area.

 Seeking to build on the power of this message of increased inter-religious understanding, a philanthropic Jew — Mr. Nathan Krems — recently made a generous grant of $100,000 to the Academy to continue its work at UCLA and to expand its activities, and particularly the course, to other campuses and to more houses of worship.
 Mr. Krems provided the funds as a challenge grant, requesting that the Christian and Muslim communities each match his contribution.
 Members and friends of the Academy are now seeking to meet that challenge.
 Join us to reach this goal and to expand our work of building bridges of understanding between Muslims, Christians, and Jews.